mohammadhashemii/Web-Crawler-Detection/README.md

 # Web Crawler Detection
 This work is the final project of [Rahnema College](https://rahnemacollege.com/courses/machine_learning_fundamental) Machine Leaning internship program.
 The aim of this project is to train an unsupervised model in order to recognize the web requests given to [Sanjagh Website](https://sanjagh.pro) are crawlers or not.
 Finally, for taking advantage of this work, we had to create and develop a web application for production phase.
+Reach the webpage by clicking this link: [Demo](http://157.90.221.151:3000/)

 We highly recommend you to see the presentation slides [here](https://github.com/mohammadhashemii/Web-Crawler-Detection/tree/master/presentation) to get a better intuition of what we have done.